Why Teams Defer The Coin Toss In Football

 Choosing to kick when the other team defers oftentimes means that they’ll kick in the first half and the second half (if you decide to receive, which you most likely will).

-This means the team that chose to “defer” will get the ball to start the game and get the ball at the half—a great thing for the receiving team, a bad thing for the kicking team.
+This means the team that chose to “defer” will get the ball to start the game and get the ball at the break—a great thing for the receiving team, a bad thing for the kicking team.

-Choosing Direction
+Choosing Which Direction To Defend

 What It Means: Teams may choose a direction instead of choosing to kick, receive or defer.
 This may seem odd, but it could have some benefits.